XorZy/MultiCache/README.md

 If you do not want to compile the application yourself, binaries are automatically produced every time this repository is updated.
 Head over to https://github.com/XorZy/MultiCache/actions/workflows/dotnet.yml.
-Chose the latest successful run, scroll down to the bottom of the page, the binaries will be in the Artifacts sessions.
+Chose the latest successful run, scroll down to the bottom of the page, the binaries will be in the Artifacts section.
-These binaries use AOT of time compilation instead of the traditional JIT compilation of C#.
-This should offer better startup times.
+These binaries use AOT compilation instead of the traditional JIT compilation of C#.
+This should offer faster startup times.